mhughes2k/moodle-local_autotimezone/README.md

 Users can dismiss the prompt for 24 hrs, or they can turn it off via their profile settings

+## Subscription
+At present a subscription to the TimeZoneDB service is required to use this plugin.

+A non-subscription version is planned.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >